How to Set up QuickBooks for Nonprofits: Step-by-Step Guide.

 Sign Up

-No—the platform is subscription-based for all organizations.
-However, free trials are available, as well as nonprofit discounts you can obtain by purchasing your subscription through TechSoup.
-While you’ll need to budget more carefully for long-term use of QuickBooks than for some other solutions, remember that free isn’t always better in terms of functionality and scalability.
+No. QuickBooks is subscription-based for all organizations.
+However, free trials are available, as well as discounts you can obtain by purchasing your subscription through TechSoup or certain nonprofit accounting firms.
+While you’ll need to budget more carefully to use QuickBooks long-term than you would if you went with some other solutions, remember that free isn’t always better in terms of functionality and scalability.

-QuickBooks Online is relatively scalable, so you can upgrade your plan if you need more features to manage all of your nonprofit’s financial activities.
-However, if your organization is very large and still needs more functionality, Intuit Enterprise Suite (IES) may be a better option.
+QuickBooks Online is relatively scalable, so you can upgrade your plan if you need access to more features to manage all of your nonprofit’s financial activities.
+However, if your organization is on the larger side and still needs more functionality, Intuit Enterprise Suite (IES) may be a better option.
 Because the same company makes both IES and QuickBooks Online, your data will transfer automatically if you switch from the latter to the former, so it’s a relatively easy transition.

 How to Set up QuickBooks for Nonprofits in 5 Simple Steps